 Yeah, that one.

-We didn't really get answers to DC and Puerto Rico and statehood, did we?
+We didn't really get answers to D.C. and Puerto Rico and statehood, did we?

-We didn't really get questions about and answers to the question about packing the courts now all legitimately on the table.
+We didn't really get questions about answers to the question about packing the courts now all legitimately on the table.

 You know, Biden actually lied through his teeth to George Stephanopoulos.